MSUAASF Hiring Procedures for New or Existing Positions

 - Evidence of demonstrated ability to work with persons from culturally diverse backgrounds. (include in the Minimum Qualifications section)

-- EAA reviews NOV against the PD for completeness, and AA Recruitment Plan for diversity of committee, clarity and timeliness.
+- OEA reviews NOV against the PD for completeness, and AA Recruitment Plan for clarity and timeliness.
+OEA notifies Human Resources, Hiring Manager and/or designee once both the NOV and Recruitment Plan are approved.

-- EAA posts the position on NEOGOV and on AA websites and places one ad paid for by Academic Affairs.
+- Human Resources posts the position on NEOGOV and on AA websites and places one ad paid for by Academic Affairs.
+Human Resources notifies Hiring Manager and search chair of the posting and provides the links to the positing with next steps.

 - Search Committee Tasks and Ground Rules